grant-baer/wordle-solver/README.md

 Data Preprocessing:
-- Grant: loading words and fitting them to a hashtable datastruct
+- Grant: loading words and fitting them to a hashtable data structure

 Wordle API: